chuanqisun/htmaa-2025/src/posts/week-08/index.md

 ---
 title: "Week 8: Ground Control to Major Tom"
 date: 2025-10-27
-keywords: ["input", "microphone", "micro-controller"]
+keywords: ["input", "microphone", "electronics"]
 ---

 ## Group Assignment

 I joined [Typer](https://fab.cba.mit.edu/classes/863.25/people/TylerJensenHill/) and [Jacqueline](https://fab.cba.mit.edu/classes/863.25/people/JacquelineOrr/) to characterize input devices in our lab.
 We started by probing a photo transistor to understand its behavior.
 Our key finding was that the resting resistance is quite high, and covering the sensor with a hand has only a modest effect.
 However, shining a flashlight on the sensor causes a significant drop in resistance, confirming its sensitivity to light.

-To gain more hands-on experience, I decided to probe the microphone breakout board I fabricated in [Week 6](../week-06/).
+To gain more hands-on experience, I decided to probe the microphone breakout board I fabricated in [Week 6](../week-06/index.md).
 Wiring up the probes proved tricky due to the small soldering joints on the board.
 I couldn't find a clock signal generator in the lab, so I programmed the Xiao to initialize the I2S device and generate the necessary clock signals for testing.

 This is the minimum code to drive the I2S device: